lsst/dp0_lsst_io/docs/delegate-resources/portal-usabilitytest-answerkey.rst

 Step 2.
 Overlay compass and WFC3-IR's field of view
 ===================================================

 2.1.
-Select the "Tools" drop-down (the icon with a wrench) menu.
+Select the "Tools" drop-down (the icon with a wrench and hammer) menu.
 Go to "Layers" and click on the first icon the left with an "N" and an "E" to overlay the compass with the cardinal points.

 2.2.
 In the same "Layers" row, select the last icon "Overlay Markers and Instrument Footprints".